cestef/rwalk/README.md

 just bench <URL> <WORDLIST_FILE> <THREADS>
 ```

+Please take these results with a grain of salt.

+> <i> "There are three types of lies: lies, damn lies and benchmarks"</i>

 ## Contributing

 If you want to contribute to rwalk, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.